-What should the survivor annuitant do when helshe remarries?
+What should the survivor annuitant do when they remarry?

 Notify the U. S. Office of Personnel Management, Retirement Operations Center, P.O.
 Box 45, Boyers, Pennsylvania 16017.
-Send a copy of the marriage certificate accompanied by a letter from the survivor annuitant showing his or her date of birth, name of the deceased civil servant, CSF (claim) number, signature, and telephone number.
+Send a copy of the marriage certificate accompanied by a letter from the survivor annuitant showing their date of birth, name of the deceased civil servant, CSF (claim) number, signature, and telephone number.